 It is easy to fall into being an ‘order taker’ in such contexts, particularly when interacting with executives or sales teams with strong personalities.
 The Product Manager must systematically handle requests, put them into product context, and ultimately do what’s best for the product, and be able to defend that prioritization to those who challenge it. .

 It is also easy to fall into the trap of doing project management, wherein the Product Manager is spending too much time executing process or delivery.
 It is not uncommon for Product Managers to fill in and provide project management (being the glue) when that function is absent, but it is important to remember this is not the core responsibility of Product Management.
 Too much time spent on tactical delivery will detract from the core responsibilities of the Product Manager, and reduce the actual value that Product is suppose to provide to the organization.

 The purpose of Product Management is to fundamental ensure that the organization is building the right product, at the right time, for the right customers.
-To achieve this, one must have a strong understanding of market strategy and modern product development methodologies to optimize and reduce risk.
-The Product Manager must also resist organizational dysfunction that may lead to distractions such as project management or obliging to prioritize the wrong features that are not aligned with Product strategy.
+To achieve this, one must have a strong understanding of market neeeds, align with business strategy and ideally will leverage modern product development methodologies to optimize output and reduce risk.
+The Product Manager must also resist distractions such as succumbing to orthogonal roles such as project management or obliging to prioritize the wrong features that are not aligned with Product strategy.
 Instead, if the Product Manager focuses on the needs of their customers and finds a compelling solution to those needs, creating meaningful value for that customer, then they will have succeeded in creating maximum value for the organization, ensuring the team delivers the right product.